JurgenR/aioslsk/MESSAGES.rst

 :Code: 122 (0x7A)

-*Usage*: Retrieve whether a user has privileges
+:Usage: Retrieve whether a user has privileges

 :Send: